Ayesha-Ahmer-Khan/fop-theory-semester-project/README.md

 markTaskDone()

-• Arrays
+🔹 Arrays

 Used to store:

-Tasks
+Task lists

-Study hours (7×3 matrix)
+Study hours in a 7×3 matrix

-• Loops
+🔹 Loops

-For iterating:
+Used to iterate through:

 Days